WebDevBootcamp/course-content/module3/host_objects.md

 browser.
 This is the main interaction from JavaScript to the markup (HTML) and styles (CSS) you worked with in previous sections.

-For instance, the `querySelector` method returnss the first DOM node on the page that matches a particular selector:
+For instance, the `querySelector` method returns the first DOM node on the page that matches a particular selector:

 ```javascript.interactive